 Believe it or not, in this day and age of advanced technology and information, “Should I use ice or heat for my scoliosis pain?” is still one of the most common questions our ScoliSMART doctors are asked by their patients.
 One of the reasons for this is because patients tend to lump all “pain” symptoms into one category, when in fact treating acute pain (recent and short term) and chronic pain (long term and constant) with ice and heat are very different.

-Ice vs. Heat for Relieving Scoliosis Pain
+Ice vs Heat for Scoliosis Pain

 Acute pain is generally associated with a sudden and specific injury causing instant pain, like a sprained ankle or when someone throws their back out while lifting something too heavy or incorrectly.
 Ice, not heat, is indicated for acute pain (along with rest, compression, and elevation) in conjunction with short-term use of over-the-counter NSAID (Tylenol, Ibuprofen, etc.) to help control the inflammation effects.
 Acute pain associated the spine may also benefit from chiropractic care.